RoccoLoxPrograms/CelticCE/docs/csefunctions.rst

     Errors:
      * ``..PGM:ARC`` if the file is archived.
+     * ``..NT:EN:M`` if there is not enough memory to complete the action.

 ------------

 .. function:: InsertLine: det(2); Str0 = variable name; Ans = line number; Str9 = contents

-    Insets a line into a program or AppVar. ``Ans`` refers to the line number to write to.
+    Inserts a line into a program or AppVar. ``Ans`` refers to the line number to write to.

     Parameters:
      * ``Str0``: Name of file to write to.